 When compared to original blueprints, the Tufts House has seen its fair share of renovations.
-The Residency Education office currently sits in what was designed to be servants’ quarters.
 The copy and work room occupies what used to be the laundry and cleaning area.
 In the former dining and kitchen area, the Outpatient Psychotherapy Training Program offers mental health treatment.
 Upstairs, where the bedrooms once stood, one can find the Emory Psychoanalytic Institute and offices.
 The largest conference room in the building was once a covered sleeping porch, without walls and open to fresh air.
 It is rumored that Arthur Tufts passed away on the 4th floor in what used to be a bedroom, and is now occupied by the Psychoanalytic Institute’s library.
 To date, no current tenants have had experiences with the legendary spirits of the Tufts House.

 The following people have been very helpful in compiling this research: